redux-observable/redux-observable/docs/basics/Epics.md

 dispatch({ type: 'PONG' });
 ```

-> Epics run alongside the normal Redux dispatch channel, after the reducers have received them, so you cannot "swallow" an incoming action.
-When you map one of those actions to another, you're not preventing the original action from reaching the reducers; that action has already been through them!
+> REMEMBER: Epics run alongside the normal Redux dispatch channel, **after** the reducers have already received them.
+When you map an action to another one, **you are not** preventing the original action from reaching the reducers; that action has already been through them!

 The real power starts to reveal itself when you need to do something asynchronous.
 Let's say you want to dispatch `PONG` 1 second after receiving the `PING`: